pmq20/libsquash/README.md

 For example, on the last close of a file the current seek pointer associated with the file is lost.
 Upon successful completion, a value of `0` is returned.
 Otherwise, a value of `-1` is returned and `errno` is set to the reason of the error.

+### `squash_read(errno, fildes, buf, nbyte)`

+Attempts to read `nbyte` bytes of data from the object referenced by the SquashFS file descriptor `fildes` into the buffer pointed to by `buf`, starting at a position given by the pointer associated with `fildes` (see `squash_lseek`), which is then incremented by the number of bytes actually read upon return.
+When successful it returns the number of bytes actually read and placed in the buffer;
+upon reading end-of-file, zero is returned;
+Otherwise, a value of `-1` is returned and `errno` is set to the reason of the error.

+### `squash_lseek(errno, fildes, offset, whence)`

+Repositions the offset of the SquashFS file descriptor `fildes` to the argument `offset`, according to the directive `whence` (if `whence` is `SQUASH_SEEK_SET` then the offset is set to `offset` bytes;
+if `whence` is `SQUASH_SEEK_CUR`, the `offset` is set to its current location plus `offset` bytes;
+if `whence` is `SQUASH_SEEK_END`, the `offset` is set to the size of the file plus `offset` bytes and subsequent reads of the data return bytes of zeros).
+The argument `fildes` must be an open Libsquash file descriptor.
+Upon successful completion, it returns the resulting offset location as measured in bytes from the beginning of the file.
+Otherwise, a value of `-1` is returned and `errno` is set to the reason of the error.

 ### `squash_scandir(errno, dirname, namelist, select, compar)`